ManuelagDuque/crud_images/READM.md

 ### Prerequisites
 This project has some requirements that must be fulfilled before starting the installation:
-- Python 3.9
+- Python 3.9,
-- Node 18.9.0
+- Node 18.9.0,
-- Pip 21.3.1
+- Pip 21.3.1,
-- Cloudinary account
+- Cloudinary account,
-- MySQL (phpMyAdmin is a good option)
+- MySQL (phpMyAdmin is a good option),
-- Install libraries dependencies (python requirements.txt and react package.json)
+- Install libraries dependencies (python requirements.txt and react package.json),
-- Configure your Environment variables
+- Configure your Environment variables,
-- Running the tests
+- Running the tests.

 ## Create Cloudinary account
 Create a account in cloudinary webpage https://cloudinary.com/.
 Once you have it, go to the dashboard section and write down the following values to configure the environment variables (next step)
 - Cloud Name,
-- API Key
+- API Key,
-- API Secret
+- API Secret.

 ## Environment variables
 Make sure you have modified the environment variables for: